awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/web.md

 !!! warning "Important"

     Only pipelines from version 1.1+ can handle items with custom attribute.
+    ITEM_ID is required attribute, if not set the item will be discarded.

 #### Send event immediate in batch mode